MareoRaft/tennis/README.md

 ![](images/score-to-ace-double-querrey.png)

-Aces are shown in blue and double-faults are shown in brown.
+Aces are shown in blue and double-faults are superimposed in brown.

 This time, there is a surprisingly high probability for aces at 15-40, but no double-faults, which suggests that Querrey reacts well to this pressure situation.
 At the other end of the spectrum, Querrey hits many less aces in the 40-AD situation and many more double-faults.
 This suggests that he is much more nervous.

+## Proposal

+I would like to answer as many as Jeff Sackman's questions as possible, writing up the work clearly and ultimately contributing to his project.